xinwenfu/ESP32-UART-and-Flash-Hack/README.md

 Please read the introduction to the [WiFi station example](https://github.com/espressif/esp-idf/tree/master/examples/wifi/getting_started/station) at GitHub.
 On the Ubuntu VM, through VS Code, we can build the /home/iot/esp/esp-idf/examples/wifi/getting_started/station/ example, which connects the IoT kit to a wireless router (often called AP too), and flash the firmware onto the IoT kit.

-We now can perform ethical hack of the IoT kit and try to obtain the WiFi credentials embedded in the firmware.
+We now can perform ethical hack of the IoT kit, try to obtain the WiFi credentials embedded in the firmware and even change the firmware.

 ## Retrieve partition table
 Please refer to [the use of esptool.py](https://github.com/espressif/esptool).
 The following command will retrieve the partition table of the IoT kit flash in the binary format: